 We offer comprehensive follow-up care tailored to the unique needs of head and neck cancer survivors.
 In addition to monitoring for signs that the mouth cancer has come back, we focus on identifying, preventing, and controlling any long-term and late effects associated with mouth cancer and its treatment.
 Learn more about our follow-up-care program.

 We’ve also built a program designed for cancer survivors and their families.
-Our Survivorship Center has many services for you and your loved ones, including support groups, follow-up programs, educational resources, and more.
+Our Adult Survivorship Program has many services for you and your loved ones, including support groups, follow-up programs, educational resources, and more.

 Speech and swallowing therapists are key members of the head and neck rehabilitation team.
 In addition, physical and occupational therapists help you improve your mobility after surgery or other treatments.